Decentraland-DAO/wiki-adv/Software Settings.md

 **Padding: Custom**
 **Padding Size: 8px**

-By default padding size is moderate, but I recommend to change it to custom and set padding size to 8px, because we will bake only 1024x1024 textures.
+By default padding size is moderate, but It's recommended to change it to custom and set padding size to 8px, because we will bake only 1024x1024 textures.

 On baking stage it's better to keep exact padding for exact texture size, later, in Substance Painter, we will export final textures with moderate padding that will fill all empty areas.